yung1231/Pinterest-Crawler/README.md

 ```

 2. chromedriver
-   - Download the appropriate ChromeDriver for your system from the [official website](https://chromedriver.chromium.org/downloads)
+   - Download the Chrome Driver from [official website](https://chromedriver.chromium.org/downloads).
+Make sure to download the version that matches your Chrome browser version.

 ## Usage
 1. Modify the configuration file `config.cfg` to specify the download path for the images.